mlangc/mlangc.github.io/docs/_posts/2025-08-22-jmh-for-llms.markdown

 ```
 Thus, it's not that surprising, that these 5 instructions can add overhead, if we are doing nothing else in the loop body.
 Now, does it mean that typical Java programms are doomed to eternal slowness, due to implicit casts from the standard collectins
 library and other generic classes?
-Let's have a look at the benchmark from group 1:
+Let's have a look at the benchmarks from

+### Group 1: Copying References & Casting
 ```java
     @Benchmark
     public ArraySink group1CopyReferencesIntegerArrayList() {